FraAmato/FraAmato.github.io/_pages/teaching.md

 </div>

 <div class="teaching-philosophy">
-  <strong>Teaching Philosophy:</strong> I believe in combining theoretical rigor with practical application, ensuring students understand both the mathematical foundations and real-world applications of statistical methods.
-My approach emphasizes hands-on learning through programming exercises and real datasets.
+  <strong>I believe in combining theoretical rigor with practical application, ensuring students understand both the mathematical foundations and real-world applications and usefulness of statistical methods.
+I always strive to adapt my courses to the needs and profiles of my students, combining academic rigor with kindness, never being judgmental.
+I believe that creating a supportive learning environment where students feel comfortable making mistakes and asking questions is essential for effective learning and personal growth.
 </div>

 ## 📚 Current Teaching (Academic Year 2024-2025)